Enalye/grimoire/docs/en/lib/README.md

-# Libraries
+# Standard Library

-This documentation regroups some useful libraries used with Grimoire.
+This documentation regroups the defintions available inside the standard library that comes with Grimoire.

+This library can be loaded with `grLoadStdLibrary()`.